IsraelGboluwaga/wonderq/README.md

 ## Deployment

-Navigate to the repo directory and run `node app`
+Navigate to the repo directory and run `node app`.

 ## API